SnowyPenguinSolutions/Finger-Puppeteering/src/chapters/chapter_1.md

 For the operations team at [GitHub](https://github.com), it has been a very important part of [their lifestyle](https://speakerdeck.com/jnewland/chatops).

+But for most people, Puppet is a way of doing something we call

+<h2>Infrastructure As Code.</h2>

+We'll dig into this more shortly.

 ## Why Do We Care?

 The answer is...

 <h1>We Don't.</h1><h4>Yet.</h4>

+## What Is this "Infrastructure As Code" Thing You Mentioned?

 ## The Difference Between Puppet And DevOps.